aphyr/partitions-post/README.markdown

 Node In The Head) messages to one another.
 The network partition delayed delivery of those messages, causing some fileserver pairs to believe they were *both* active.
 When the network recovered, both nodes shot each other at the same time.
-With both nodes dead, files belonging to that pair were unavailable.
+With both nodes dead, files belonging to the pair were unavailable.

 To prevent filesystem corruption, DRBD requires that administrators ensure the original primary node is still the primary node before resuming replication.